 - Serve with balsamic.

-Peeling the carrots is a personal decision.
+Peeling is a personal decision.
 Carrots do not need to be peeled, but you may want to peel them.
-If my carrots are fresh, I simply scrub them.
-However, if the carrots are older (say supermarket carrots in the bag), then I do peel them since I find the outer skin gets a little tough and bitter over time.
+If they are fresh, I simply scrub them.
+However, if they are older (say supermarket carrots in the bag), then I do peel them since I find the outer skin gets a little tough and bitter over time.

-While roasted carrots are wonderful using the standard orange carrots, rainbow carrots provide a lot of wow factor and I would recommend them if you can find them.
+While the recipe are wonderful using the standard orange carrots, rainbow carrots provide a lot of wow factor and I would recommend them if you can find them.

 Where can you find rainbow carrots?

-Rainbow carrots are simply a different variety of carrots.
+Rainbow carrots are simply a different variety.
 Carrots originally came in many colors before they were standardized and farmers have rediscovered and started growing heirloom seeds for these more colorful carrots.
 There are some subtle flavor differences, but the main difference in the color.

 If you try my recipe for Honey Roasted Carrots, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.